 The Compensation Committee's philosophy is to tie executive pay to performance to incent the achievement of outstanding returns to our stockholders and to drive the creation of sustainable long-term stockholder value.
-Consistent with its pay-for-performance philosophy, the Compensation Committee, in designing our executive compensation programs for 2017, emphasized alignment with our long-term business goals.
+Consistent with its pay-for-performance philosophy, the Compensation Committee, in designing our executive compensation programs for 2018, emphasized alignment with our long-term business goals.

-2017 Executive Compensation Highlights
+2018 Executive Compensation Highlights

-- Base salaries for our named executive officers targeted at market competitive levels. - 100% of annual cash bonuses for our named executive officers tied to achieving pre-established financial targets in which the payout of bonuses would not occur if we failed to achieve total revenue and adjusted free cash flow of at least 95% of our annual operating plan and budget and operating income of at least 90% of our annual operating plan and budget. - Payouts under the annual cash bonuses capped at 150% of target amounts with steeper slopes for above-target payouts. - Annual target equity opportunity for our named executive officers reduced. - Half of annual target equity opportunity for our named executive officers was delivered in the form of performance-based stock awards tied to three-year relative total stockholder return metric. - 30% of annual target equity opportunity for our named executive officers was delivered in the form of time-based restricted stock units and 20% in the form of stock options.
+Base salaries for our named executive officers targeted at market competitive levels.

+100% of annual cash bonuses for our named executive officers tied to achieving pre-established financial objectives that are difficult to attain and require achievement closely linked to our annual operating plan and budget and publicly-announced expectations.

+Payouts under the annual cash bonuses capped at 150% of target amounts.

+Half of annual target equity opportunity for our named executive officers was delivered in the form of performance-based stock awards tied to three year relative total shareholder return and cumulative operating income metrics.

+30% of annual target equity opportunity for our named executive officers was delivered in the form of time-based restricted stock units and 20% in the form of stock options.